AnishKumarKallepalli/BlockchainProject-DPoS-Consensus/README.md

 3) Run the API endpoints on a browser or a HTTP Client like [Postman](https://www.postman.com/downloads/).

 ## Objective
-* This assignment focuses on implementing the consensus algorithm - __Delegated Proof of Stake__ in the context of a Land Management System.
+* This assignment focuses on implementing the consensus algorithm - __Delegated Proof of Stake__ in the for a Land Management System.

 ## Delegated Proof of Stake (DPoS) algorithm
-DPoS is a reliable, robust, scalable and efficient consensus algorithm in Blockchain technology.
-It is an innovation over standard Proof of Stake (PoS).
+Delegated Proof Of Stake (DPoS) is a consensus algorithm which is an advancement of the fundamental concepts of Proof Of Stake.
+Delegated Proof of Stake (DPoS) consensus algorithm was developed by Daniel Larimer, founder of BitShares, Steemit and EOS in 2014.
 In DPoS, each node that has a stake in the system can delegate the validation of a transaction to other nodes by voting.

-Here, in DPoS, user's vote weight is proportional to their stake rather than block mining being tied to the stakeholders' total tokens.
+In DPoS, user's vote weight is proportional to their stake rather than block mining being tied to the stakeholders' total tokens.

-### Methods in `blockchain.py`
+### Methods defined in `blockchain.py`

-* `localhost:7000` is used as the primary node which takes care of adding new nodes, maintaining stakes of nodes and conducting the election process to choose 3 delegate nodes which are authorised to validate transactions and mine new blocks.
+* `localhost:7000` is used as the primary node which takes care of adding new nodes, maintaining stakes of nodes and conducting the election process to choose 1 delegate node which are authorised to validate transactions and mine new blocks.

-* There is no upper limit on how many nodes can be added to the network, however, only 3 nodes will be chosen as delegate nodes after the voting process.
+* There is no upper limit on how many nodes can be added to the network, however, only the top node will be chosen as a delegate node after the voting process.

 * Simulation of the voting process is done by randomly assigning votes between 0 and 100 using the `randint()` function in python.
     * Snippet of voting method of Blockchain class implemented in `blockchain.py`
     ```

     ```
-* The election process is based on the stakes and votes of all the stakeholders, selecting the top 3 nodes with the highest `(stakes*votes)` values.
+* The election process is based on the stakes and votes of all the stakeholders, selecting the top node with the highest `(stakes*votes)` values.
     * Snippet of the delegated selection implemented in Blockchain class in `blockchain.py`
     ```

     ```

-* The primary node (localhost:5000) generates the delegate list and all other nodes can view the elected delegates.
-For this we have a sync().
+* The primary node (localhost:7000) generates the delegate list and all other nodes can view the elected delegates.
+For this we have a sync method.
     * Snippet of sync method implemented in Blockchain class in `blockchain.py`
     ```